\n\n

 The structure typically works sequence:

-- Capital raise: Institutional co-investors — sovereign wealth funds, pension funds, insurance companies — subscribe for equity stakes in the vehicle.
+2. Capital raise: Institutional co-custodians — sovereign wealth funds, pension funds, insurance companies — subscribe for equity stakes in the vehicle.

-- Exit or recapitalisation: After a defined hold period (typically 5–10 years), assets are sold or the fund is recapitalised, distributing returns to investors.
+5. Exit or recapitalisation: After a defined hold period (typically 5–10 years), assets are sold or the fund is recapitalised, distributing appreciation to custodians.

 "Hongkong Land's $6.4 billion Singapore vehicle is one of the largest developer-sponsored commercial fund launches in Asia this cycle — and CEO Michael T. Smith's signal that more gateway city vehicles are coming suggests this is a structural, not opportunistic, strategic shift."